The warm-up process before your fight

 How to get coach to find you a muay thai fight

-As a coach and owner of 2 gyms, I often get approached by students telling me that they are interested in fighting.
-Our gym has over 100 members.
+As a coach and owner of 2 gyms in Mississauga, I often get approached by students telling me that they are interested in fighting.
+Our Muay Thai gym has over 100 members.
 Let's be honest, not every member will get an opportunity to compete and represent their club.
-There is a lot of time and resources that goes into preparing someone for battle and it’s just not feasible nor practical to have the entire club fighting.
-Extra pad rounds with coaches, putting together your workout plan, finding cornermen (2 person) to accompany you for the day of the fight, prospecting for an opponent, organizing and planning for the event, and other behind the scenes work are some examples of extra duties required by the club to prepare for you to compete.
+There is a lot of time and resources that goes into preparing someone for battle, and it’s just not feasible nor practical to have the entire club fighting.
+Extra pad rounds with coaches, putting together your workout plan, finding cornermen (2 person) to accompany you for the day of the fight, prospecting for an opponent, organizing and planning for the event, and other behind-the-scenes work are some examples of extra duties required by the club to prepare for you to compete.

 “Being skillful isn’t enough.”

-At our club we don’t just look at skill to determine who makes the cut.
-Likewise, you could be the hardest working Joe out there but if your skill doesn’t measure up, then keep training.
+At our Mississauga Muay Thai gym, we don’t just look at skill to determine who makes the cut.
+Likewise, you could be the hardest-working Joe out there, but if your skill doesn’t measure up, then keep training.

 So how does a club determine who gets to be on the fight roster?
 I can tell you how Legacy decides.